By Parsa Khazaeepoul, co-founder of Pane. Tested every agent manager in this comparison set in production. .

 no GitHub requirement

-Conductor requires repos to be cloned from GitHub — no local-only repos.
+Conductor requires repos to be cloned from GitHub — no local-only repos, no GitLab, no Bitbucket, no self-hosted remotes.
 Pane works with any git repository, anywhere.

 turn-by-turn checkpoints